software-mansion/radon-ide/packages/docs/docs/usage.md

 After [installing](./installation.md) the extension, you should be able to start using the extension by opening your React Native or Expo project as a workspace in Visual Studio Code.
 If that's not the case and you have problems getting the extension to run, please check [troubleshooting](./troubleshooting.md) guide.

-For a quick overview of the features the IDE provides, you can check [React Native IDE website](https://ide.swmansion.com).
+For a quick overview of the features the IDE provides, you can check [Radon IDE website](https://ide.swmansion.com).

 ## -sec-num- Open your project in vscode and start the extension panel